pivotal/docs-tap/convention-service/install-convention-service.md

 For example, you install an `app-live-view` convention server as part of the `app-live-view` installation.

-## Prerequisites
+## <a id='prereqs'></a>Prerequisites

-Before installing convention controller, ensure that you have completed:
+Before installing convention controller:

-- All of the prerequisites to install Tanzu Application Platform.
+- Complete all of the prerequisites to install Tanzu Application Platform.
 For more information, see [Installing part I: Prerequisites, EULA, and CLI](../install-general.md).
-- Installing Cert-manager on the cluster.
+- Install cert-manager on the cluster.
 See [Install Prerequisites](../install-components.md#install-prereqs).

-## Installation
+## <a id='install'></a>Installation

 To install convention controller: